Complement Inhibitor Validation

 A: Yes, complement inhibitor validation can be tailored to specific diseases.
 The choice of assays, models, and endpoints may vary based on the disease's underlying mechanisms and manifestations.
 Personalized validation approaches may enhance the inhibitor's effectiveness and safety for a particular condition.

-A: Technologies, such as high-throughput screening, advanced imaging techniques, and single-cell analysis, have improved the precision and efficiency of complement inhibitor validation.
-These technologies allow researchers to study complement dynamics at a finer resolution, enabling more accurate assessments of the inhibitor's effects.
+A: Technologies, such as ELISA, hemolytic assay, and specific functional experiments.
+These assay methods allow researchers to study complement dynamics at a finer resolution, enabling more accurate assessments of the inhibitor's effects.

 For Research Use Only.